Acropolis Greek Taverna - New Tampa

 Tampa’s restaurant range spans considerable distance in both price and ambition.
 At the upper end, Koya and Kōsen anchor the city’s Japanese fine-dining category, while Rocca at the mid-range and Lilac at the premium end represent the European-inflected options.
 Nationally, the fine-dining benchmark is set by addresses like Le Bernardin in New York City, The French Laundry in Napa, and Smyth in Chicago, where tasting menus run to multiple courses and several hours.
 Acropolis Greek Taverna operates at a deliberately different register from all of those: it is a neighborhood taverna, priced and formatted for regular use, not special-occasion spending.

 Greek cuisine in the casual-to-mid segment of the American market sits in a position where food cost and value clarity matter more than innovation.
 The taverna model depends on generous portions, consistent execution of a defined repertoire, and a hospitality mode that is warm without being formal.
-At that level, the competitive peer set is less about culinary ambition and more about consistency and atmosphere.
+At that level, the competitive comparable set is less about culinary ambition and more about consistency and atmosphere.

 For comparison points with greater national recognition, Blue Hill at Stone Barns in Tarrytown, Lazy Bear in San Francisco, and Single Thread Farm in Healdsburg show what multi-course structured dining looks like at the category’s ceiling.
 Acropolis Greek Taverna is not competing in that space.
-Its peer set is the family Greek restaurant market, where the Acropolis brand has built durable recognition across the Bay Area through format consistency rather than culinary singularity.
+Its comparable set is the family Greek restaurant market, where the Acropolis brand has built durable recognition across the Bay Area through format consistency rather than culinary singularity.

 The Communal Table Logic